PPhub-hy/torch-local-neural-operators/README.md

 We provide full testing data for learning the Navier-Stokes equations (mu = 0.002), and a single sample for training (including the velocity fields of 8s).
 Actually, the total training set contains the velocity fields of 1000s for each problem.

-For reproducing the reported results, please download the provided data from
+For reproducing the reported results, please download the provided data from https://pan.baidu.com/s/1-XdFSOX4MTY1baRWpgSKHw with code lb27

 Unzip the data files at ```/Train_Validation/Data/*```